kimwalisch/primecount/README.md

 ## Build instructions

 You need to have installed a C++ compiler, cmake and make.
+Ideally primecount should be compiled using the GCC compiler as GCC supports both OpenMP and 128-bit integers.

 ```sh
 cmake .